Project Status: When you need to do this

 Cats and dogs that have been picked up by City of Sydney rangers are taken to the shelter in Sutherland.
 These animals are usually lost pets that we can't trace back to their owners because they aren't microchipped.
 Some have been dumped or neglected.
 All are looking for permanent, loving new homes.

-Staff at the Sutherland Shire Animal Shelter act as matchmaker between the stray cats and dogs brought to them and potential owners' lifestyles and preferences.
+Employees at the Sutherland Shire Animal Shelter act as a matchmaker between the stray cats and dogs brought to them and potential owners' lifestyles and preferences.

 The dedicated staff and volunteers at the shelter spend time with the animals to make sure they are exercised, socialised and able to maintain a solid bond with humans.

-Sadly, every year in NSW thousands of unwanted animals are put to sleep.
-The Sutherland Shire Animal Shelter has a 'no-kill' policy, meaning that only dogs or cats deemed dangerous or that have an illness affecting their quality of life are put down.
+The Sutherland Shire Animal Shelter has a no-kill policy, meaning that only dogs or cats deemed dangerous or that have an illness affecting their quality of life are put down.
 Therefore, the shelter has many cats and dogs looking for good homes.